pcalatayud-prog/pablocalatayud.github.io/about.md

 # Education:

-## - From 2012 to 2018
-Bachelor's degree in mathematics with an specialization in finance by the university of Cantabria.\
+## - Bachelor's degree in mathematics with an specialization in finance by the university of Cantabria from 2012 to 2018\
 [On the ellipses and ellipsoids separation problem: an application of quantifier elimination](https://repositorio.unican.es/xmlui/bitstream/handle/10902/15655/Calatayud%20Pelayo%20Pablo.pdf?sequence=1&isAllowed=y)

-## - From 2021 to 2023
-Master's in Data Science by the University of Cantabria - Menéndez Pelayo International University
+## - Master's in Data Science by the University of Cantabria - Menéndez Pelayo International University from 2021 to 2023\

-## - From 2021 to 2022
-I cursed a postgraduate program in Quantitative Systems and Models for Algorithmic Trading by the Polytechnic University of Madrid
+## - I cursed a postgraduate program in Quantitative Systems and Models for Algorithmic Trading by the Polytechnic University of Madrid From 2021 to 2022\

 # Working Experience: